This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have questions or concerns about your condition or care.

 Care for yourself at home:

 - Stay active.
 Do not spend too much time sitting or standing.
+If you need to stand, shift your weight from leg to leg often.
 Take short walks throughout the day.
 Walking will improve blood flow and prevent blood clots in your leg.
 Ask your healthcare provider how much activity you need to do every day.

 - Wear compression stockings or bandages as directed.
 The stockings and bandages are snug and put pressure on your legs.
 This improves blood flow and helps prevent clots.

 - Apply a warm compress as directed.
 A warm compress can be a small towel or washcloth.
 Moisten it in warm (not hot) water.
 Apply the warm compress to your leg.
 A warm compress may help with discomfort from injury to your vein during the procedure.

 - Elevate your leg.
 Keep your leg above the level of your heart as often as possible.
 This will help decrease swelling and pain.
 Prop your leg on pillows or blankets to keep it elevated comfortably.